Oxycodone hydrochloride and naloxone hydrochloride anhydrous

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.

-dependence.
-Physical dependence means that you may experience withdrawal symptoms if you stop taking TARGIN tablets suddenly,
+Physical dependence means that you may experience withdrawal symptoms if you stop taking TARGIN tablets suddenly, so it is

 This medicine is only available with a doctor's prescription.